 Ali Samad-Khan, the founder of Stamford Risk Analytics, is a globally recognized thought leader in risk management.
-For his many innovations and contributions to the field of risk management, he was named “One of the One Hundred Most Influential People in Finance” by Treasury & Risk Management magazine and was also invited to become a charter member of Who’s Who in Risk Management.
+For his many innovations and contributions to the field of risk management, he was named “One of the One Hundred Most Influential People in Finance” by Treasury & Risk Management magazine and was made a charter member of Who’s Who in Risk Management.

 His contributions include: